Friendly and energetic mix-breed!

 Labradoodles were first bred to be hypoallergenic guide dogs.
-This cross-breeding means that Labradoodles often have less shedding then their retriever lineage.
+This cross-breeding means that Labradoodles often have less shedding than their retriever lineage.
 However, this doesn’t mean that shedding isn’t a concern with Labradoodles (see the cons side!).

 |But… Uneven shedding!|

-While labradoodles diminish their retriever lineage, they will still shed.
+While Labradoodles diminish their retriever lineage, they will still shed.
 If any house members have allergies to retrievers, you’ll want to ensure that a hypoallergenic dog like a Labradoodle doesn’t still have outsized impacts.